 - pursue the necessary legal action in court or arbitration proceedings to hold the fraudster accountable and, hopefully, get the victims’ money back

 Victims of affinity fraud rarely have the know-how or resources to take the steps above on their own.
 Trying to resolve matters directly with a fraudster can put fraud victims at serious legal risk of implicating themselves in the scheme.
 Simply put, the sooner victims have an experienced affinity fraud lawyer on their side, the better their chances of staying out of harm’s way and recovering their losses.

 At Price Armstrong, we have represented victims of affinity fraud and other types of securities fraud in court and arbitration proceedings throughout the nation.
 Our team has a deep understanding of how to spot and unravel affinity fraud, as well as of the steps to take once a fraud has been revealed that will give our clients the best possible chance of getting their money back.
 If you believe an affinity fraud scheme has harmed you, a family member, or a friend, contact the experienced affinity fraud attorneys at Price Armstrong today to schedule a free consultation.

 CONTACT US FOR A FREE CASE EVALUATION

 If you have suffered financially because of affinity fraud, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
+We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!